maiya-22/wordle-clone-react/README.md

 ### Wordle Clone

-- in progress, clone of the wordle game
+- in progress, clone of the wordle game.

 ### Deploy